toastal/Curried-Functional-Pipelines-and-Ramda-Slides/slides.md

 * * *

-# Problems with JS and these intermediaty functions
+# Problems with JS and these intermediary functions

 ```js
 const objToQueryStr = (obj) => {